 Not yet.
 The work serving your house has not yet been completed.
 Be assured that your house remains in our plans, and will be completed as soon as possible.

-We deliver service either underground using your existing ducts or overhead using our existing poles.
-We will deliver up to 50 metres from the roadside to a home at no additional cost either above or below ground using existing infrastructure.
-If you would like us to use your existing duct the duct needs be cleared, this is the responsibility of the home owner.
+We deliver service either underground using your existing ducts or overhead using poles.
+We will deliver up to 50 metres from a roadside to a home at no additional cost.
+If you would like us to use your existing duct then we ask that the duct be clear so that our teams can blow the fibre through.
 Our teams cannot clear a private duct which is blocked so we ask that this work is completed in advance.
-Should your home be more than 50 metres away from the curtilage of your property, then it is your responsibility to install a duct from your home to the entrance of your property or if a duct is already in place to ensure it has no blockages.
+Alternatively we can install a pole on your land and drop the fibre in over-head.
 We also require power close to the point of fibre entry into the home (usually in the form of a double socket in the hallway).

-The homes marked on the open eir coverage map are included in our current Fibre Rollout.
-If your home is not in a green shaded area, or marked along a yellow line then you are likely to be in the National Broadband Plan area.
-This plan will see high speed broadband delivered to every home at a minimum speed of 30 megabits.
+The homes on the open eir network coverage map are included in our current Fibre Rollout.
+If your home does not lie in a green shaded area, or is not marked along a yellow line, then you are likely to be in the National Broadband Plan area.

 You can use the line/eircode lookup to help determine what speeds you can avail of.

 A number of issues can affect the go live date for a fibre cabinet.
-For the majority of cabinets open eir must follow the formal planning process, in addition we sometimes have to negotiate with private landowners to place cabinets on their land.
-We are also dependent on third parties in areas such as power supply with that in mind it can sometimes be difficult to estimate exactly when a cabinet will go live – however when we do have an identified date for service it will be updated on the map.
+In some areas this involves going through the formal planning process.
+In addition we sometimes have to negotiate with private landowners to place cabinets on their land.
+We are also dependent on third parties in areas such as power supply.
+Therefore it can be difficult to estimate exactly when a cabinet will go live – however when we do have an identified date for service it will be updated on the map.

-Open eir work to guarantee the line speed delivered to your premise but cannot guarantee speeds over wireless/wifi within the home.
+open eir work to guarantee the line speed delivered to your premise but cannot guarantee speeds over wireless/wifi within the home.
 Connecting wirelessly over wifi, on a tablet for example, will mean a slower speed than connecting directly to a port on your laptop/PC – even though the fixed line broadband speed entering your premise is still the same.
 In addition factors like using older hardware can significantly slow the maximum speed achievable.
-Using applications such as Netflix on older equipment over wifi in the vast majority of cases will still result in a reliable in-home experience.
-You can learn more about boosting your in-home wifi speed by viewing the instructional videos on the content hub.
+However in the vast majority of cases, even using applications such as Netflix on older equipment over wifi, still results in a reliable in-home experience.
+You can learn more about boosting your in-home wifi speed by viewing the instructional guides on this webpage.

 Please contact your retail service provider as we do not sell to end users or bill them directly.

-We’d obviously like to reach each every home with our fibre rollout but the cost of rolling out fibre infrastructure is significant.
+We’d obviously like to reach each every home with our fibre rollout but the cost of rolling out fibre infrastructure is very high.
+According to the CSO there are approximately 3,500 people per square kilometre in Dublin, and approximately 26 people per square kilometre in rural Ireland.
 So while the cost of rolling out a kilometre of fibre in rural Ireland is higher than in urban Ireland, the density of potential customers is significantly lower.
-Notwithstanding that we are investing our own resources to reach as many places as we can, and doing far more than any other operator in Ireland to close the digital divide.
-We are also actively participating in the National Broadband Plan tender which will be awarded shortly.
-Our ambition is to continue to roll out fibre to as many places as possible, ensuring a fully connected Ireland with no area of the country left behind.
+Notwithstanding that we are investing hundreds of millions of euro of our own resources to reach as many places as we can, and doing far more than any other operator in Ireland to close the digital divide.

 The information feeding the line/eircode lookup is updated overnight.
-The map is updated, on average, every fortnight so the line/eircode lookup will have the most up to date status.
+The map is updated, on average, every month so the line/eircode lookup will have the most up to date status.